Awesome Music / JAM Project

 - Clearly, the only reason their version of the Puella Magi Madoka Magica opening theme, Connect, is in acoustic guitar is because rendering the song in their usual Hot-Blooded rock would have caused the Universe to spontaneously implode.
 Still balls-to-the-wall awesome.

-- Base Breaking the show may be, Daimidaler the Sound Robot's opening alone was considered to be the most hotblooded song of the Spring 2014 anime season with Masaaki Endoh's Kenzen Robo Daimidaler.
+- Divisive the show may be, Daimidaler the Sound Robot's opening alone was considered to be the most hotblooded song of the Spring 2014 anime season with Masaaki Endoh's Kenzen Robo Daimidaler.